-Mulberry is a wild dessert fruit composed of many essential nutrients, organic acids, pectin in addition to coloring matter (Akbulut and Ozkan, 2009).
+Mulberry is a wild dessert fruit composed of many essential nutrients, organic acids, and pectin in addition to coloring matter (Akbulut and Ozkan, 2009).
 Its fruit is beneficial to human health and provides antioxidant, antimicrobial, anti-inflammatory, anti-thrombotic and neuro-protective defense (Singhal et al., 2005; Byamukama et al., 2014).
 The major phytochemical composition of mulberry fruit includes anthocyanins, benzoic acids, flavonoids, flavanols and hydroxycinnamic acids possessing efficient antioxidant properties (Yang et al., 2016).
 The mulberry fruits possess fascinating attributes such as antioxidants and antimicrobial potential.
 The anthocyanins present in mulberry fruits potentially behave as hydrogen donors to prevent oxidation processes, thus minimizing the peril of chronic diseases viz., cancer and diabetes (Lazze et al., 2004).
 The phenols in mulberry fruit also possess a gamut of antimutagenic, anticarcinogenic properties and strengthens body defense against inflammation and problems relating nervous system (Gungor and Sengul, 2008).
-Its fruit juice has the potential to meliorate the blood, protection of liver damage, neutralization of internal secretions and boosts immunity due to its anti-apoptotic properties.
-Due to high potential of anthocyanins, it can be potentially used in food industry as color additive.
-Anthocyanins being highly water soluble are exploited in fabric dyeing process in textiles and as food colorant in food industries.
-Cyanin is the red or purplish colored pigment due to which fruit color is red or purple color such as, cyaniding-3-glucoside and cyaniding-3-rutinoside (Zhang et al., 2018) (Table 1).
+Its fruit juice has the potential to ameliorate the blood, protect against liver damage, neutralize internal secretions, and boost immunity due to its anti-apoptotic properties.
+Due to the high potential of anthocyanins, it can be potentially used in the food industry as a color additive.
+Anthocyanins, being highly water-soluble, are exploited in the fabric dyeing process in textiles and as food colorants in the food industry.
+Cyanin is the red or purplish colored pigment due to which fruit color is red or purple, such as cyanidin-3-glucoside and cyanidin-3-rutinoside (Zhang et al., 2018) (Table 1).
 These pigments potentially regulate diet mechanisms to prevent many diseases (Byamukama et al., 2014).
 The highly promising cultivars for fruit yield are black mulberry (Morus nigra), red mulberry (Morus rubra), Himalayan mulberry (Morus laevigata), white mulberry (Morus alba), Indian mulberry (Morus indica) etc., and their hybrid forms (Singhal et al., 2010).
 In the Indian sub-tropical conditions of Union territory of Jammu & Kashmir, fleshy sweet fruits are produced from many mulberry varieties viz., S-146, Tr-10, Chinese white, MS-9404 and Mandalaya during the spring season.

 Nutraceutical applications of mulberry fruits